yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Buffalo/WHR-G54S.rst

 ''.''

 ----
+'''[:OpenWrtDocs/Hardware/Buffalo/WHR-G54S/SD-MMC.hack:SD/MMC Hack]'''[[BR]]
- [:SD-MMC.hack:SD/MMC Hack][[BR]] This hack is very popular with other APs (eg.Linksys) and can be applied to Buffalo WHR-G54S as well, things are slightly different because of different usage of GPIO but there's a binary kernel module mmc.o optimized and fully working for Linksys as well as Buffalo
+This hack is very popular with other APs (eg.Linksys) and can be applied to Buffalo WHR-G54S as well, things are slightly different because of different usage of GPIO but there's a binary kernel module mmc.o optimized and fully working for Linksys as well as Buffalo

 For this hack i've used these I/O (please see table described above)